Kyle9021/pcc_api_scripts/README.md

 * You understand <IP_ADDRESS/HOSTNAME:PORT> should look something like: `192.39.1.3:38290` or `pcc-demo-deploy.io:40349`
 * You would know how to harden this process if working in a production environment.

+* * If you do decide to keep the keys/username/password in this script, then it's critical you:

+   * Add it to your `.gitignore` file and `chmod 700 container_start_report.bash` between steps 2 and 3 below so that others can't read, write, or excute it.

+# Instructions

 ## Instructions
 * Step 1: `git clone https://github.com/Kyle9021/pcc_api_scripts`
 * Step 2: `cd pcc_api_scripts/`